 Overall Rating: 4.8

 Gerber automatic knives are known for superior strength, versatility, and durability and that is exactly what you get with the Auto Covert.
+No wonder it took place as one of the best automatic knives on this list.

 This spring-loaded auto-release model deploys at the touch of a button, which is exactly what you need during survival, target shooting, and emergencies.